armanali0786/social-media-app/README.md

 #  Social Media Clone App  (Register->Login->Start Using App)
 #  Live Web Link :-  https://rad-horse-7acb99.netlify.app/

-  { U can use my gmail : arman@gmail.com Password: 12345 } For Better Experience
+  { U can use my gmail For SocialMediaApp Only : arman@gmail.com Password: 12345 } For Better Experience

 A social media clone project Instagram incorporates essential features for users to share photos and connect with others.